Class of 2015

 Amy Jessee Forrester works at Veritas Classical Schools in Charleston, SC.

 After graduation, Lauren Johnson moved to China to teach English for two years.
-In 2013, she began an MA in English at the University of Tennessee at Knoxville.
+In May 2015, she received her MFA in Creative Writing from the University of Tennessee at Knoxville.

 Karee Keefer White received a master’s in Counselor Education, specifically student affairs, from Clemson University.
 She became the Assistant Director of New Student Programs at the College of Charleston in January 2014.